Videos are a huge part of marketing.

 1. Infographics Video

 These types of explainer videos use animated objects and infographics to communicate their message.
-Microsoft used an infographic video to educate their audience about how their cloud solution works.
+Microsoft used an infographic video to educate their audience about using AI at scale.

 2. Cut-Out Animation Videos